How To Find Z Score With Calculator

 Scientific Explanation of Z-Scores

 Z-scores are rooted in the concept of the standard normal distribution, a bell-shaped curve where the mean is 0 and the standard deviation is 1.
-In real terms, this transformation allows you to:
+When you convert raw data into z-scores, you're essentially transforming the data to fit this standard distribution.
+This transformation allows you to:

 The empirical rule (68-95-99.7) applies to z-scores, showing that: